This set of Instrumentation Transducers Interview Questions and Answers focuses on “Performance Characteristics of Transducers”.

 d) Output unpredictable

-Explanation: Live zero is a term used to describe system in which output has a nonzero value for zero input.
+Explanation: Live zero is a term used to describe a system in which output has a nonzero value for zero input.

 Sanfoundry Global Education & Learning Series – Instrumentation Transducers.

 To practice all areas of Instrumentation Transducers for Interviews, here is complete set of 1000+ Multiple Choice Questions and Answers.